InstallTheGroove/InstallTheGroove/README.md

 If you just want the end-result, you can download a pre-built iso here: `http://teknolust.org/static/InstallTheGroove.iso`.
 Please note the ISO still requires a wired network to install.
 I haven't figured out building all the packages in, and getting the kick to work with wireless.
 I really hope to have this resolved in the next major release.

+Thanks to NekoDan, we've found that using [UNetbootin](http://unetbootin.sourceforge.net) is the preferred method to create a USB installer.
+Other tools have not been tested, YMMV.

 # The install disc will automatically format your hard drive.
 This is by design.
 You have been warned.

 ### OK I have it installed, now what?